ucg8j/blog/posts/pragmatic-programmer-review.md

 The Pragmatic Programmer is a very good book full of practical advice.
 It's written with little *Tip* boxes which are the tl:dr; of a particular section.
 Plus, there's a healthy sprinkling of Dad jokes throughout the book 😁.

 Unlike, a [Mythical Man Month](/mythical-man-month-review/), I would recommend this to seasoned professionals as well as newbies.
 Though this also has a lot of content for the seasoned professional, it is much easier to parse.
-Instead of having long anecdotes about long since dead technology to gleam the lesson, this book is to the point, with helpful tip boxes, exercises and the examples are mostly relevant to today.
+Instead of having long anecdotes about long since dead technology to glean the lesson, this book is to the point, with helpful tip boxes, exercises and the examples are mostly relevant to today.

 ## ❗️ Some criticisms of the book:
 #### Tip 17: Program close to the problem domain
 Whilst I agree with the principle, the accompanying pages advocate for the creation of *mini languages* in order to get closer to the domain.
 The project manager senses in me (I am not a project manager) can see this quickly becoming a rabbit hole distraction where developers end up on an academic pursuit of these mini languages, the necessary language parsers, documentation etc. The suggestion to create languages for all makes me cringe,

->There's the end user, who understands the business rules and the requried outputs.
+>There's the end user, who understands the business rules and the required outputs.
 There are also secondary users: operations staff, configuration and test managers, support and maintenance programmers, and future generations of developers.
 Each of these users has their own problem domain and you can generate mini-environments and languages for all of them.

 I've not observed anyone creating a mini-language during a project.
 What I think is more practical and occurs in real-world projects is creating packages of functions whose scope is limited to a particular domain.
 Such that the ontological representation, the digital recreation of real world concepts happens with a set of classes and/or functions that map to the domain.

 #### Chp 3 - The Basic Tools
 This chapter discusses tools that a pragmatic programmer should have in their tool kit.
 Inevitably the technological tools have changed in the intervening years.
-Well, eMacs and Vi are still around, but the recommended plugins etc. are out of date.
+Well, Emacs and Vi are still around, but the recommended plugins etc. are out of date.
 If you don't have a good toolset already, I'd recommend going through MIT's [The Missing Semester of Your CS Education.](https://missing.csail.mit.edu/)

 ## ✅ Major (Useful) Points of the Book